vim-airline/vim-airline/CONTRIBUTING.md

 # Testing

-Contributers should install [thinca/vim-themis](https://github.com/thinca/vim-themis) to run tests before sending a PR if they applied some modification to the code.
-PRs which does not pass tests won't be accepted.
+Contributors should install [thinca/vim-themis](https://github.com/thinca/vim-themis) to run tests before sending a PR if they applied some modification to the code.
+PRs which do not pass tests won't be accepted.

 ## 1. Installation